jekkogray/InCaseOfEmergencyTips/README.md

-# InCaseOfEmergency
+# In Case of Emergency Tips
-Blender Tips, Scripts, and any tips I learn that may be helpful.
+Blender Tips, Scripts, and any other tips I learned that may be helpful.